suguruwataru/alpha-gamma/README.md

 that you shouldn't [apply gamma](#gamma-correction) on the alpha values (who'd do that?), but such an expression is certainly confusing.
 When we use terms like "linear RGB colorspace", "linear" isn't just an adjective here.
 It's a relationship.
-It suggests that color data values in such a colorspace are linear maps of physical light intensities.
+It suggests that color data values in such a colorspace form linear maps with physical light intensities.
 A value cannot be linear all by itself[^self-linear], it has to be linear *against something*.

 [^self-linear]: Well, technically it can, and it is, linear against itself, but